MobileUpLLC/MobileUp-KMM-Template/iosApp/README.md

         .padding(16)
     }
 }
-.scrollOnOverflow(verticalInsets: 48) // You have to calculate all another views height, to define minimal height
+.scrollOnOverflow(verticalInsets: 48) // You have to calculate all another views height, to define minimal height not including safe area
 ```

 ### NavigateBackOnSwipe